gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11 script that count the number of directories and sub directories 101 script that lists all the files with a .gif extension 102 Acrostic
+103 script that parses web servers logs in TSV format